novellito/YASP/README.md

 # Running the app

-Clone the repo & run `npm install`
+Clone the repo & run `npm install` at the root directory and in the server directory.

 ## Via local

 You will need to have redis and mongodb running locally.

-After those are up and running, either use `node index.js` or `nodemon`
+After those are up and running, run the commands:

+From the server directory you can use either `nodemon` or `npm run server`

+From the server directory you can use either `nodemon` or `npm run dev`

 To run tests, run `npm run test-watch`